-- 5.4.1 Costs of accepting the NRA application (Option 1) - initially enforcement agencies, food manufacturers and importers may have costs associated with compliance and enforcement of MRLs following the proposed amendments; and - some consumers may consider that any residues of agricultural and veterinary chemicals in food are not in the public interest and may regard the presence of any chemical residues in foods, including undetectable residues, as a cost. - 5.4.2 Benefits of accepting the NRA application (Option 1) - food producers will be legally able to sell produce legally treated with chemicals intended to improve stock and yields as well as controlling diseases and pests, although in this case residues should not be detectable; - it will ensure consistency between the health and agricultural regulations; and
+- 5.4.1 Costs of accepting the NRA application (Option 1) - initially enforcement agencies and food manufacturers may have costs associated with compliance and enforcement of MRLs following the proposed amendments; and - some consumers may consider that any residues of agricultural and veterinary chemicals in food are not in the public interest and may regard the presence of any chemical residues in foods, including undetectable residues, as a cost. - 5.4.2 Benefits of accepting the NRA application (Option 1) - food producers will be legally able to sell produce legally treated with chemicals intended to improve stock and yields as well as controlling diseases and pests; - it will ensure consistency between the health and agricultural regulations; and - consumers may receive the potential benefits of improved crop and stock production through cheaper or better quality produce. - 5.4.3 Costs of not accepting the application (Option 2) - The discrepancies between the Food Standards Code and the NRA MRL Standard would become greater leading to confusion for producers, consumers and government agencies. - 5.4.4 Benefits of not accepting the application (Option 2) - There are no perceived benefits associated with not accepting the application.